GuptaShubham-11/Todo/README.md

 Timer.jsx: A reusable component that shows the elapsed time since the todo was created and pauses when the todo is completed.

 ### Backend

+#### user.controller.js: Handles requests related to the user functionalities, such as a register, login, logout & update deatils.
+#### todo.controller.js: Handles requests related to the todo functionalities, such as a add, remove, update & delete todo.
-dashboard.controller.js: Handles requests related to the dashboard functionalities, such as fetching the count of completed todos, total todos, and recent activities.
+#### dashboard.controller.js: Handles requests related to the dashboard functionalities, such as fetching the count of completed todos, total todos, and recent activities.

 ## Usage
 ### Adding a Todo